Most health tools do one of these. VitaCrypt does all four, and the value is in how they compound.

-A unified six-stream data fabric; every recommendation cited to live science; fully homomorphic encryption so our servers never see your plaintext; and personalization down to your genotype and local environment.
+A unified data fabric built to ingest any health signal; every recommendation cited to live science; personalization down to your genotype and local environment; and privacy built in by design, so centralizing this data never means exposing it.
 Here is how each one works.

-Wearables stream through Terra API; DNA, microbiome and lab files are uploaded; environment is pulled from your location.
+Wearables connect via Apple Health export today, with direct device APIs on the build path; DNA, microbiome and lab files are uploaded; environment is pulled from your location.

-Different formats — VCF, FHIR, CSV, JSON — are mapped into one queryable health schema in local storage.
+Different formats (VCF, FHIR, CSV, JSON) are mapped into one queryable health schema.

-The unified profile is encrypted with a key held in your iOS Keychain / Android Keystore.
-Plaintext never leaves the device.
+In the target custody model, the unified profile is encrypted with a key held in your iOS Keychain / Android Keystore.
+The design goal: plaintext never leaves the device.

 | Source | What it adds | Availability |